Penny 1902 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1902 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 5118 sold at the Cayón Subastas auction for EUR 3,375.
-Bidding took place June 23, 2020.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 24177 sold at the Heritage Auctions auction for USD 3,290.
+Bidding took place September 6, 2012.

 Сondition